 Photographers can explore the nature of human and animal form.
 You’ll create beautiful images that speak to the character of life itself.

 Abstraction emphasises or deconstructs an image.
 It relies instead on a viewer’s innate responses to visual stimuli.

-When combined with abstraction, photography of the body explores the way we visually relate to ourselves and others.
+When combined with abstraction, photography of the body and nude photography explores the way we visually relate to ourselves and others.